 Tariff classes Tariffs Eligible customers 3b: LV Smart Meter Non- Residential Non-residential customers connected to the low voltage network with a smart meter consuming less than 160 MWh pa per NMI 3c.
-LV Smart Meter Residential and non-residential customers connected to the low voltage network with a smart meter consuming above 160 MWh and less than 750 MWh pa per NMI 4: Unmetered Unmetered supply (for street lighting, traffic lights and other unmetered devices) consuming less than 750 MWh pa LV above 750MWh 5: LV Majors Customers connected to the low voltage network consuming above 750MWh pa per NMI нv 6: HV Smart Meters Customers connected to the high voltage network consuming less than 10GWh pa 7: HV Super User Customers connected to the high voltage network consuming more than 10GWh pa
+LV Smart Meter Residential and non-residential customers connected to the low voltage network with a smart meter consuming above 160 MWh and less than 750 MWh pa per NMI 4: Unmetered Unmetered supply (for street lighting, traffic lights and other unmetered devices) consuming less than 750 MWh pa LV above 750MWh 5: LV Majors Customers connected to the low voltage network consuming above 750MWh pa per NMI HV 6: HV Smart Meters All customers connected to the high voltage network

-For sufficiently large and unique new customers for whom a bespoke tariff would best meet the NT NER Pricing Principles and protect the interests of our existing customers, we may confidentially determine individually calculated tariffs in accordance with the eligibility arrangements and tariff setting approach set out in this TSS and would seek AER approval of these in the annual tariff variation process.
+^{} For sufficiently large and unique new customers for whom a bespoke tariff would best meet the NT NER pricing principles and protect the interests of our existing customers, we may confidentially determine individually calculated tariffs in accordance with the eligibility arrangements and tariff setting approach set out in this TSS and would seek AER approval of these in the annual tariff variation process.